-Several iPhone X Series users have recently found that after starting their iPhone, the device screen simply shows a white background color with the message ‘Swipe to Recover’.
+Several iPhone 11 or X Series users have recently found that after starting their iPhone, the device screen simply shows a white background color with the message ‘Swipe to Recover’.
 You are unable to do any operations beyond this point on the iPhone X/SX/XR.
 Swiping up to recover simply doesn’t do much as the iPhone gets stuck after a few attempts.

-A hard-reset requires you to press the Volume up, Volume down and then press and hold the side button until the Apple logo appears.
+A hard-reset requires you to press the Volume Up, Volume Down and then press and hold the side button until the Apple logo appears.

-For users who are using iOS developer beta on their devices and are having challenges connecting their iPhone X Series to the MacBook, you need to download Xcode Beta in order for your iTunes to communicate with your iPhone.
+For users who are using iOS developer beta on their devices and are having challenges connecting their iPhone 11/X Series to the MacBook, you need to download Xcode Beta in order for your iTunes to communicate with your iPhone.

-- Choose Restore from Backup and choose the most recent iTunes backup in order to restore your device
+- Choose Restore from Backup and choose the most recent backup in order to restore your device

 We hope that you are able to successfully restore your iPhone and get rid of this annoying issue.
 Please let us know in the comments below if you have any questions or concerns.